black-ops-pgp-setup/black-ops-pgp-setup/README.md

 - Use strong passphrases for your PGP keys.
 - Verify other users’ public keys before trusting communications.

-For detailed guides and official information, visit [Black Ops Official Site](http://hfptpr46ubwvzyrsja4r5ylpigfnmvjiw3ugdgfxsar6ryhtkmjm67ad.onion).
+For detailed guides and official information, visit [Black Ops Official Site](http://blackopsaax7ieeljectvi3vn3a5m2wfssylcdqaswrvlbeptwzv5oid.onion).

 Conclusion

 Setting up PGP correctly is fundamental when dealing on Black Ops darknet markets, ensuring privacy and trust in all communications.

+Update:  09/18/2025 Link maintenance